 Meet Sandra Mayo

-As SPU’s first VPDEI, she is a member of the leadership team and part of SPU’s ongoing efforts to reflect the Kingdom of God in this community, living out the call to be reconcilers, and respecting each person’s humanity and uniqueness.
+As a member of the leadership team, Dr. Mayo is part of SPU’s ongoing efforts to reflect the Kingdom of God in this community, living out the call to be reconcilers, and respecting each person’s humanity and uniqueness.
 In this role, Dr. Mayo focuses on developing an integrated vision and shared responsibility for diversity at Seattle Pacific University.
 To this end, she works collaboratively with, and serves as, a resource for academic and administrative units on campus as they establish, coordinate, and assess their contributions to institutional diversity goals.

 - Richards Mayo, S. (2015).
 Chasing the “hounds of hell”: Howard Thurman's Jesus and the disinherited as a curriculum for racial justice and reconciliation.
 ICCTE Journal (A Journal of the International Christian Community for Teacher Education), 10(1).

 - Richards Mayo, S. (2016).
 ‘Where riotous difference is welcomed’: Reframing diversity conversations in education through a theological understanding of hospitality.
 In H. Lee & P. Kaak (Eds.), The Pedagogy of Shalom: Theory and Contemporary Issues of Faith-Based Education.
 Singapore: Springer.